tsdconseil/opencv-demonstrator/doc/tutorial-new-demo.md

 This XML file is organized as a list of **categories** (XML node `cat`), where each categories correspond to a folder in the demonstrator selection tree, and can contain other sub-categories or demonstration items (XML node `demo`).

-So if a revelant category already exists in the model, please add your demonstration there.
+So if a relevant category already exists in the model, please add your demonstration there.
 Otherwise, you can create your own category.
-A category is described by its identifier (short name), and a short, localized, label (please provide at least french and english translation).
+A category is described by its identifier (short name), and a short, localized, label (please provide at least French and English translation).
 For instance, the *basic image processing* category is defined as:

 ```
 <cat name = "basic"